FAQs

 • Select Health

-A note on commercial insurances: If your insurance is not listed above, you can see if your insurance covers out-of-network providers.
-If so, I am happy to offer you a superbill (invoices with session dates and rates) for you to submit to your insurance company for reimbursement.
-To see if your eligible to work with out-of-network providers, you’ll need to contact your insurance company.
+If your insurance is not listed above, you can see if your insurance covers out-of-network providers.
+If so, we are happy to offer you a superbill (invoices with session dates and rates) for you to submit to your insurance company for reimbursement.
+To see if you’re eligible to work with out-of-network providers, you’ll need to contact your insurance company.

 Thinking about therapy and don’t know where to begin?

-I’d love to hear from you.
+We’d love to hear from you.
 Reach out when you’re ready to schedule a free phone consultation.
-The purpose of a consultation is for me to learn about what you’re going through, answer any questions you may have, and to see if we’d be a good fit in working together.
+The purpose of a consultation is for us to learn about what you’re going through, answer any questions you may have, and see if we’d be a good fit.